ahcenezdh/cfx-richpresence/README.md

-Simple RichPresence, based on the code of someone (whom I don't remember, sorry) to update the count of players with a global state bag in the rich presence.
+Simple RichPresence, based on the logic of someone (whom I don't remember, sorry) to update the count of players with a global state bag in the rich presence.

 The configuration file is located in `shared/shared.lua`.